-The Suspension Appeal Form (https://otc.ozarka.edu/finaid/) and all required and supporting documentation must be submitted to the Financial Aid office by the Wednesday before the first day of classes each semester.
+The Suspension Appeal Form (https://otc.ozarka.edu/finaid/) and all required supporting documentation must be submitted to the Financial Aid office by the Wednesday before the first day of classes each semester.

-Appeals will be responded to within three weeks of submission.
-The committee will review appeals on the Wednesday before the first day of class each semester.
-The committee will notify the student of its decision by mail using the address submitted with the appeal.
+Appeal decisions will be received within three weeks of submission.
+The Financial Aid Appeals Committee will review appeals on the Wednesday before the first day of class each semester.
+The committee will notify the student of their appeal decision through their Ozarka email address; if the student's Ozarka email address is not available a letter will be mailed using the address submitted with the appeal.
 Neither the committee nor the financial aid office staff will give appeal results over the phone.